-Arroz con leche is served hot with a little sprinkling of cinnamon and perhaps a pat of butter on top.
+Arroz con leche may be served hot or cold.
+Add a little sprinkling of cinnamon and a small pat of butter if the pudding is hot.

 Gather the ingredients.

-Combine the whole milk and water in a large pot and bring to a slow simmer over medium-low heat.
+Combine the milk and water in a large pot and bring to a simmer over medium-low heat.

-Stir in the rice, add the cinnamon sticks, and continue cooking at barely a simmer, uncovered, until the rice is softened, for 20 to 30 minutes.
-Stir occasionally.
+Stir in the rice, add the cinnamon sticks, and continue cooking at a bare simmer, uncovered, stirring occasionally, until the rice is softened, 20 to 30 minutes.

-When the rice is soft, remove the cinnamon sticks.
+When the rice is soft, remove and discard the cinnamon sticks.

 Stir in the condensed milk, vanilla, salt, and raisins.

-Return to a slight simmer and cook for an additional 10 to 15 minutes, or until most of the liquid is absorbed and the rice has a pudding-like consistency, 10 to 15 minutes more.
+Return to a low simmer and cook until most of the liquid is absorbed and the rice has a pudding-like consistency, 10 to 15 minutes more.

-Serve hot, topped with a sprinkle of cinnamon and a dot of butter.
+Serve hot, topped with a sprinkle of cinnamon and a dot of butter, if desired.

 If you don't often cook with sweetened condensed milk, you may want to familiarize yourself with the difference between evaporated milk and sweetened condensed milk; they will be shelved together in the grocery store and may have similar looking labels, but they are not the same and can't always be swapped for one another.
 Sweetened condensed milk is evaporated milk with sugar added; if you use the unsweetened evaporated milk, the rice pudding will not be sweet.